jonathanhliu21/COM-Server/docs/en/docs/guide/library-api.md

 May raise:

-- `com_server.ConnectException` if the user calls this function while it is already connected
+- `com_server.ConnectException` if the user calls this function while it is already connected and `exception` is True.
 - `serial.serialutil.SerialException` if the port given in `__init__` does not exist.
 - `EnvironmentError` if `exit_on_disconnect` is True and the user is on Windows (_not tested_).